7 Steps to Buying an Investment Property

 Buying an Investment property is a challenging process!
 What do I do, where do I start, who do I speak to and what are the sequence of events?
 In order to assist you through this important process I have provided my ‘7 steps to buying an investment property.’
 This is the checklist I use when purchasing a property.

 You must be able to afford the cash flow impact on owning an investment property.
-Work out how much disposable income you have after each pay packet taking into consideration your daily living costs, and do not over commit.
+Work out how much disposable income you have after taking into consideration your daily living costs, and do not over commit.
 Work out how much you have already or will need in savings to go towards a deposit.
-Generally a Bank will require 20% cash down and they will then lend you the balance.
+Generally a bank will require 20% cash down and they will then lend you the balance.
 Also allow for 5% of the purchase price to cover costs like stamp duty and legal fees.

 What is very important but often overlooked, is that you must be able to handle the emotional side of property ownership.
 Yes you will have times when the market has dropped or stagnated so there will be no capital growth, and yes you will have problems with tenants or vacancy periods, but be prepared for this ‘EMOTIONALLY” and accept that this part and parcel of property investing as what it is, a long term investment!

 2. Contact us to Determine How Much you can Borrow